hankmika/beaver/README.md

 ## .beavercfg

-Beaver handler .beavercfg files by default.
+Beaver handles .beavercfg files by default.
 These are INI-style formatted files that can set up specific settings for their parent folder.
 Sample .beavercfg file:

 ```ini
 [settings]